2014 NBA playoffs: Western Conference

 The San Antonio Spurs continued the longest active playoff streak in the NBA at 17 straight appearances.

 All three teams from Texas made the playoffs for the first time since 2009.

 The Dallas Mavericks returned to the playoffs after a one-season absence while the Portland Trail Blazers returned to the playoffs for the first time since 2011.

 The Denver Nuggets missed the playoffs for the first time since 2003.

 The Los Angeles Lakers also missed the playoffs for the first time since 2005.

 Eastern Conference

 The Atlanta Hawks, despite holding a sub–.500 record, made the playoffs for the seventh consecutive postseason, continuing the longest active postseason streak in the Eastern Conference.

 The Toronto Raptors and Washington Wizards made their first playoff appearances since 2008.

 The Charlotte Bobcats made their final playoff appearance before renaming themselves the Hornets, returned after a four-year absence.

 The New York Knicks missed the playoffs for the first time since 2010.
 The Boston Celtics also missed the playoffs for the first (and only) time since 2007.
 For the first time since 1994, the Lakers and Celtics missed the playoffs in the same season.
-In addition, this was the first time in NBA history that the Knicks, Celtics, and Lakers missed the playoffs in the same year.
+In addition, this was the first and only time in NBA history that the Knicks, Celtics, and Lakers missed the playoffs in the same year.